Figure 3. The surface of a rotating liquid is a paraboloid.

 The parabola is a curve, with an eccentricity equal to 1, obtained by slicing a cone with a plane parallel to one side of the cone.
-A parabola can be considered an ellipse with an infinite major axis.
-It is one of the types of conic section.
+It is one of the four types of conic section.
+A parabola can also be considered to be an ellipse with an infinite major axis.

 Because of its intermediate nature the parabola occupies a middle position [between the ellipse and the hyperbola].
 As it is produced it does not spread out its arms like the hyperbola but contracts them and brings them nearer to parallel, always encompassing more, yet always striving for less – whereas the hyperbola, the more it encompasses, the more it tries to obtain.

 A parabola is the locus of all points in a plane that are equidistant from a given line, known as the directrix, and a given point not on the line, known as the focus.
 The Cartesian equation of a parabola that opens upward and has its vertex (turning point) at the origin is y = 4ax2, where a is the distance from the vertex to the focus, and the quantity 4a is known as the latus rectum.
 More generally, any quadratic equation of the form y = ax2 + bx + c, where a is not zero, graphs a parabola.
 The simplest form of this, when a = 1, and both b and c are zero, is y = x2.
 Like the circle, but unlike the ellipse and the hyperbola, the parabola has only one distinct shape.
 In other words, any parabola can be superimposed exactly on any other parabola simply by rotating, translating (sliding), and/or enlarging or shrinking it.